 From O'Neil's Work-book to the Philosophy Of Spiritual Activity: Seven fold human being method in writing used by Steiner!

-If you are already familiar with Rudolf Steiner's books, lectures, Calendar of the Soul, then you can delves into George O'Neil's files which I will explain below.
+If you are already familiar with Rudolf Steiner's books, lectures, Calendar of the Soul, then you can jump right into George O'Neil's files which I will explain below.
 If you are new to Rudolf Steiner and organic-thinking the best place to start is The Logik of the Heart: the organic templates of spiritual writers, Rudolf Steiner and the Philosophy of Freehood.
-Let us look at the relatively unknown stream of Anthroposophical thinking and writing.
+Let us look at this relatively unknown stream of Anthroposophical thinking and writing.